Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 Evidently, the usual advice is to shop around and make sure you're getting the best rate you can.

-For many homeowners and buyers, the Bank's decision to reduce the base rate to 3.75% is good news.
+For many homeowners and buyers, the Bank's decision to keep the base rate to 3.75% is disappointing.
+Many had been hoping for cuts, and better deals have started to disappear from the market.

 📉 Tracker mortgages

-Tracker rates have been gradually closing the gap on fixed rate options but are still behind the best of the fixes.
-However, with more base rate cuts expected next year, we will potentially see more borrowers wondering if following rates down could make for a better option in the longer run.
+Tracker rates have been gradually closing the gap on fixed rate options, but are still behind the best of the fixes.
+With rate cuts off the table until the crisis is over, more borrowers may see fixed rates as a better option.

-Trackers are also more likely to be free of any early repayment charge which gives added flexibility.
-However, there’s no guarantees that rates will continue to drop and so borrowers need to have some ability to cope with rising payments if rates take a turn.
+Trackers have some advantages.
+They are also more likely to be free of any early repayment charge which gives added flexibility.
+However, there’s no guarantee that rates will continue to drop, and so borrowers need to have some ability to cope with rising payments if rates take a turn.

 🌀 Variable rate mortgages

 Standard variable rate (SVR) mortgages aren’t directly tied to the base rate, but most lenders follow the Bank’s lead.
-Around 600,000 homeowners in the UK have an SVR deal, and the current average rate is 7.5%.[6]
-If the base rate is cut later in the year, this should be reflected - just bear in mind that SVRs are typically higher than most fixed deals, and lenders can be notoriously sluggish about passing on cuts.
+Around 600,000 homeowners in the UK have an SVR deal, and the current average rate is 7.45%.[6]
+If the base rate is cut later in the year, this should be reflected in lower variable rates - just bear in mind that SVRs are typically higher than most fixed deals, and lenders can be notoriously sluggish about passing on cuts.

 🔒 Fixed rate mortgages